pluralsh/documentation/pages/deployments/dashboard.md

       ref: main
     repositoryRef:
       kind: GitRepository
-      name: infra # can point to any git repository CRD
+      name: infra # should point to a CRD that references the repo you're working in
       namespace: infra
 ```